Range Rover (L405): Range Rover (2012–2021)

 The vehicle was unveiled at the 2012 Paris Motor Show.
 Sales of Range Rover began in late 2012 as 2013 models.

 Early models include a choice of two petrol (5.0-litre 375 PS LR-V8 and 510PS LR-V8 Supercharged) and two diesel (3.0-litre 258PS TDV6 and 4.4-litre 339PS SDV8) engines, all with an eight-speed automatic transmission.

 Japan models went on sale in January 2013.
 Early models include 5.0 V8 Vogue (375PS), 5.0 V8 Supercharged Vogue (510PS), Autobiography (510PS), and SVAutobiography Dynamic (550PS).

-For the 2018 Model year there was a mild face lift for the interior and exterior.
-On the exterior Land Rover moved from a "3 bar" grill to a new "4 bar" grill.
+For the 2018 model year there was a mild facelift for the interior and exterior.
+On the exterior the Range Rover's front was changed from a "3 bar" grille to a new "4 bar" grille.
 Other exterior changes include new LED daytime running lights and thicker glass.
-The interior was overhauled with new infotainment.
+The interior was overhauled with a new infotainment system.
 A second LCD replaced the old climate control knobs.
 Seat controls were moved to the door.